 What Is Change Management?

-Change management is the process of planning, implementing, and solidifying changes in an organization.
-It refers to how companies handle modifications, such as implementation of new technology, adjustments to existing processes, and shifts in organizational hierarchy.
+Change management is the process of guiding organizational change from start to finish, including planning, implementing, and solidifying changes in an organization.
+It refers to how companies handle modifications, such as the implementation of new technology, adjustments to existing processes, and shifting organizational hierarchy.
+This process can look different based on the type of change you are conducting.

 Why Is Change Management Important?

-Creating a change management plan helps create smoother transitions.
+Building a change management plan helps organizations make smoother transitions during times of change.
 You can mandate changes, but if you don’t have a plan for how to implement, monitor, and report on the success of that change, you’re setting yourself up to fail.
 Regardless of the type of change you want to make, change management gives you more control over the entire process – a process that is typically supporting a costly implementation plan and investment.

-- Individual Change Management: Managing the change of an individual person in order to help them grow in their role and/or achieve specific goals
+- Individual Change Management: These change projects help an individual to manage change to help them grow in their role and/or achieve specific goals.
+This could include learning a new skill.

 Not all change initiatives will fit neatly into one of the levels of change management.
 In fact, it’s entirely possible for the levels to overlap.